hejops/ffta-tas/progress.md

 # 5. Famfrit

-- manip'd AHR to Roulette his allies most of the time
+- manip'd AHR to Roulette his allies most of the time; i think 2 Roulettes is the sweet spot. another one didn't seem necessary.
-- surrounded Famfrit ASAP and used crits unless there was a level up to be optimised
+- did with 2 different tactics: surround and take counters / avoid counters by pushing famfrit around. the former turned out to be significantly (~6s) faster since moving around is so time-consuming. therefore, for all subsequent bosses, surround will be used over push where possible.
-- damage output was frankly terrible, and some turns were wasted when Famfrit was surrounded on all sides
+- used crits unless there was a level up to be optimised
-- mont had to use Blizzard, but managed to gain 3 JP
+- damage calcs are EXTREMELY important here. it is crucial to remember that calculated damage can only vary by at most +10%, and that damage rounds down, so if you're doing below 10 calculated damage, you won't benefit from the variance. doing 1 less damage can mean an extra turn.
-- mixed feelings on this one
+- mont used Blizzard to gain 3 JP

 # 6. Antilaws